antony-jr/QArchive/README.md

 So **QArchive** is the result of the above :dog: , it is a C++ Cross-Platform helper library :ring: that Modernizes :rocket: libarchive using Qt5 :paintbrush: .
 Simply extracts 7z :hamburger: , Tarballs :8ball: , RAR :briefcase: and other supported formats by libarchive. :heart:.

-**QArchive can be easily integrated into your project because its just a header file!**
+**QArchive can be easily integrated into your project because its just a header file! it is also non-blocking so its best
+suited for your Qt Projects!**

 **Depends on:** Qt5 Core Libraries and LibArchive.